Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 earnestly brought to her bedside

-his original remedy.
+his designed-on-the-spot remedy.

-Indeed, who would deny the curative value
+Who would deny the curative value

 of buttered rye toast

-bedecked with sliced apples
+bedecked with sliced apples and sharp cheddar cheese,

 and garnished with dark chocolate shavings?)